luximus-hunter/luximus-hunter/README.md

-# LuximusHunter
+# Profile

 ## 👋 Greetings

-I'm Luximus Hunter.
-I'm an 18 year old student in software development at my local college and I am doing exams.
+I'm Thomas Lipman.
+I'm an 18 year old student in software development at my local college.
 I like to specialize in web development, mostly React written in Typescript.
 For the rest i like to listent to alternative rock and go out for some fresh air.

 ---